elucian/bee/syntax/structure.md

 * One statement is usually indented 2 space;
 * One statement is usually described in a single line;
 * One expression in a statement can extend on multiple lines;
-* You can not have multiple statements in a single line;
+* Multiple statements on a single line are separated with ";"
-* You can have a comment at end of line using ";"
+* You can have a comment at end of line using "--"
 * A statement may continue after the end of line comment;

-## Code block
+### Code block
 Statements can be contained in blocks of code.

-* trial -- create trial/error block of code to handle exceptions
+* with  -- create a scope qualifier suppression block/ mapping block
 * when  -- create multi-path conditional selector
 * quest -- create a multi-path value selector
-* scan  -- create visitor block for all elements in a collection
 * cycle -- create unconditional repetitive block of code
 * while -- create conditional repetitive block of code
+* scan  -- create visitor block for all elements in a collection
-* with  -- create a qualifier suppression block/ mapping block
+* trial -- create trial/error block of code to handle exceptions

 **notes:**